Analytical electron microscopy analysis of insulating and metallic phases in nanostructured vanadium dioxide: Results and Discussion

 It is interesting to correlate the cluster index of each spectrum (i.e., to what cluster an individual spectrum belongs) with the parameters at which the spectrum was taken: the position at the sample, the local thickness of the sample, and the temperature.
 We visualize this in Figure~\ref{fig:Figure_3}(c,d).
 We represent each spectrum as a point in the sample-position--local-thickness coordinates, the color of the point represents the cluster index, and each panel corresponds to one of the two temperatures.
-For clusters 1a/b and 2 corresponding to VO/VO$+$O and V$_2$O$_3$, respectively, the only discriminating parameter is the sample thickness, and the spectra taken at both temperatures at a specific thickness range are assigned to the same cluster.
+Apparently, there is a strong correlation between the cluster index and the local thickness.
+On the other hand, as long as the thickness is identical, we do not observe significant differences between the crack, the pore and the homogeneous part of the lamella.
+Another significant parameter is the temperature.
+For each of the identified stoichiometries, the cluster representants at the room and the high temperature differ significantly, as shown in Fig.~\ref{fig:Figure_3}(b).
+We note that this difference is a mere indication of thermally dependent properties of all considered vanadium oxides (VO, V$_2$O$_3$ and VO$_2$), but it does not provide an evidence of the phase transition without further analysis. \dlt{For clusters 1a/b and 2 corresponding to VO/VO$+$O and V$_2$O$_3$, respectively, the only discriminating parameter is the sample thickness, and the spectra taken at both temperatures at a specific thickness range are assigned to the same cluster.
 Notably, for clusters 3 and 4 containing spectra from thicker parts of the sample, the temperature becomes a discriminating parameter -- cluster 3 contains only low-temperature spectra (77 in total), and cluster 4 contains only high-temperature spectra (36 in total), with only two exceptions.
-This allows us to state already at the phenomenological level that the thicker part of the sample assigned to clusters 3 and 4 exhibits a pronounced thermal dependence of its properties (possibly IMT) while the thinner parts assigned to clusters 1 and 2 show no thermal dependence making the occurrence of IMT improbable.
+This allows us to state already at the phenomenological level that the thicker part of the sample assigned to clusters 3 and 4 exhibits a pronounced thermal dependence of its properties (possibly IMT) while the thinner parts assigned to clusters 1 and 2 show no thermal dependence making the occurrence of IMT improbable.}